tjesi/tjesi.github.io/_pages/academic.md

 I am organizing the NTNU Post-Quantum Cryptography Reading Group together with Anamaria Costache.

 I am/have been on the program committee for the following conferences:
-- 2022: 10th Workshop on Encrypted Computing & Applied Homomorphic Cryptography
+- 2022: The 10th Workshop on Encrypted Computing & Applied Homomorphic Cryptography

  I am/have been a reviewer for the following conferences:
  - 2020: CT-RSA and SAC.